Probate Q&A Series

 • Attend hearings fully prepared with witnesses and evidence.

-• Record the final court order to clear title and secure your inheritance.
+• Record the final court order if needed to help clear title and secure your inheritance.

 Contesting or defending an inheritance claim involves strict rules and deadlines.
 The attorneys at Pierce Law Group guide you every step of the way.
 To discuss your situation with an experienced probate attorney, email us at intake@piercelaw.com or call (919) 341-7055 today.